reimandlab/PACIFIC/README.md

 - Usually more than 1000 iterations are needed for stable results (depending on the complexity of the input data).

 ## Scalability
-You can repeat the "step 1" of PACIFIC through independent call of the function to accumulate the desired total number of iterations.
+You can repeat the "Step 1" of PACIFIC through independent calls of the function to accumulate the desired total number of iterations.
 To do so, please note the following:
+- Each call _must_ use a _unique_ `job_index`.
+The pipeline tracks job indices already used for the specified _output directory_.
+Any call that reuses a previously used job index is explicitly prevented with an error message.
+- All calls _must_ use exactly the same arguments, except for `job_index`, which _must_ differ, and `num_iterations`, which _may_ vary across the calls.
+Any inconsistent call is explicitly prevented with an error message.
+- Once the desired total number of iterations has been reached, the "Step 2" function should be called with the same _output directory_ to aggregate the iterations and produce the final results.